Skip to content

 Operation Guide

-1. Click “Open profile” Button
+1. Click “Create profile” Button

 • Profile name: Enter the name of the browser profile.
 The name must be unique and cannot match any existing profile names.